hpc4cmb/litebirdtask/README.md

 # LiteBIRD TOAST Analysis and Simulation Kit

+**WARNING:  THIS PACKAGE IS NOT YET RELEASED OR READY.**  There will be communication to the mailing lists and [updates on the wiki page](https://wiki.kek.jp/pages/viewpage.action?pageId=150667506) when it is.

 This package provides tools for simulation and analysis of LiteBIRD data within the [TOAST](https://github.com/hpc4cmb/toast) framework.

 ## Required Inputs

 This repository contains no private information about LiteBIRD.
-You should [visit the official wiki page here](https://wiki.kek.jp/display/cmb) and download the required files for use with this package.
+You should [visit the official wiki page here](https://wiki.kek.jp/pages/viewpage.action?pageId=150667506) and download the required files for use with this package.

 ## Installation